Disclaimer: This Ultrasone Edition 11 sample sent to us is a purchased unit. We thank the team at Ultrasone for giving us this opportunity.

 6.35 mm gold plated threaded jack converter

-The headphone stand looks beautiful, seems well build and pretty easy to assemble in around 2-3 mins.
+The headphone stand looks beautiful, seems well built, and is pretty easy to assemble in around 2-3 mins.
 The carry pouch is very nicely finished and made of P-leather.
 I found I could hang the Edition 11 on the stand and then slide the pouch over them both to create a dust cover when not in use.